heaslon/Easy-Leaf-Area/README.md

 2023 updates completed for Python scripts.
 These updates should fix compatibility issues with Python 3, windows 10 or 11, and Mac OS.

-Easy Leaf Area Free and Canopy Cover Free are now available for android devices. https://play.google.com/store/apps/details?id=com.heaslon.EasyLeafArea
+Update 2026: Android versions do not work on newer Android devices.
+Use the html versions insteas.

-https://play.google.com/store/apps/details?id=com.heaslon.canopycover
+Easy Leaf Area Free and Canopy Cover Free are available for android devices if you have a very old android device. https://play.google.com/store/apps/details?id=com.heaslon.EasyLeafArea https://play.google.com/store/apps/details?id=com.heaslon.canopycover

 WHAT IS EASY LEAF AREA?